richmedina/vot-dev/README.md

 #### Programming support

 * I want to acknowledge Yannick Jadoul, Dr. Thea Knowles, and Dr. Joseph Keshet who answered questions regarding their own programs ([Parselmouth](https://parselmouth.readthedocs.io/en/stable/) and [AutoVOT](https://github.com/mlml/autovot)).
-* Yannick Jadoul also provided invaluable support in other aspects that aided in the development of the VOT-CP program.
+* I especially want to thank Yannick Jadoul for providing invaluable support in other aspects that aided in the development of the VOT-CP program.

 #### Cross-linguistic corpora